-Ching Ming Festival is just around the corner, and this April 4, many of Hong Kong’s families will be heading to their ancestors’ tombs to pay their respects.
+Ching Ming Festival is just around the corner, and on this springtime holiday, many of Hong Kong’s families will be heading to their ancestors’ tombs to pay their respects.
 For this so-called “tomb sweeping” festival, many will bring food, incense and flowers.
 Some will also bring joss paper creations to burn as an offering.
 Also known as effigies, these joss paper accessories are an integral part of traditional Chinese funeral rites.
 They are supposed to provide the dead with what they need in the afterlife, ensuring they have what they need to be happy – so they do not come back to haunt the living.

 What exactly do the dead need in the afterlife?
 Money, of course, which comes in the form of billion-dollar “hell money” notes, along with big houses, cars and even servants.
 The dead can keep up with the rigours of a modern lifestyle thanks to joss paper handbags, video games and cameras.
 Who wouldn’t want an iPhone 6 to while away their time on the other side?
 Or a pair of stilettos, for that matter?
 Jimmy Choos or Manolo Blanhniks, to be sure.

 One of the men behind these most covetable paper effigies is Au Yeung Ping-chi of Bo Wah Effigies.
 From his small Sham Shui Po workshop, 37 year old Au Yeung has been working hard to make sure the dead have everything they need to spent the afterlife in style.
 The walls of his workshop are lined with towering stacks of multi-coloured joss paper, bamboo sticks and bulk packages of incense.
 From the ceiling hang ready-made effigies of motorcycles, guitars and boats.